qalandarov/apod-api/README.md

 **Fields**

 - `date` A string in YYYY-MM-DD format indicating the date of the APOD image (example: 2014-11-03).
 Defaults to today's date.
 Must be after 1995-06-16, the first day an APOD picture was posted.
 There are no images for tomorrow available through this API.
-- `hd` A boolean parameter indicating whether or not high-resolution images should be returned.
-This is present for legacy purposes, it is always ignored by the service and high-resolution urls are returned regardless.
 - `start_date` A string in YYYY-MM-DD format indicating the start of a date range.
 All images in the range from `start_date` to `end_date` will be returned in a JSON array.
 Cannot be used with `date`.
 - `end_date` A string in YYYY-MM-DD format indicating that end of a date range.
 If `start_date` is specified without an `end_date` then `end_date` defaults to the current date.